sakra/FindMathematica/MANUAL.md

       [ TIMEOUT seconds ]
       [ CONFIGURATIONS [ Debug | Release | ... ] ])

-This function adds a CMake test which runs a Wolfram MUnit test file (.mt) or notebook.
+This function adds a CMake test which runs a Wolfram MUnit test file (.mt or .wlt).
 If the test file contains a `TestSuite[{ ... }]` expression, all the test files that belong to the suite will be run.